foraker/frosting/README.md

 You defined `#old?` in your model because it's not a presentation concern.
 Good job.

 `Frosting::BasePresenter` delegates to the resource you're presenting, and it also has access to the view context.
-It delegates `link_to` and `content_tag` by default.
+It doesn't delegate anything by default, but you can delegate things like `link_to` and `content_tag` if it makes your life easier.
 You should probably make your own base presenter that inherits from frosting's base.
 It's your life, and you should do what you want to.